RoyYotam/Nand2Tetris-Project-09/README.md

 Each miss reduces your life-count by one.
 Every score awards you with a point.
 Use the space bar to throw the ball, and ESC to quit.

-Note: Currently the highest score you can achieve is 9 points.
-My best score is 8, can you beat my record?
+Note: My best score is 11, can you beat my record?

 ## Demo of game